ha7890846/DSA_with_Cpp/Problems/Arrays/second_largest/Readme.md

-# Problem Statement : Count Digits.
+# Problem Statement : Find Second Largest Element...

-Given an array, find the second smallest and second largest element in the array.
-Print ‘-1’ in the event that either of them doesn’t exist.
+Given an array, Find the second largest element in the array.

 ### Examples: